HM Prison Pentonville: 21st century

 In May 2003, an inspection report from the Chief Inspector of Prisons blamed overcrowding for poor standards at HMP Pentonville.
-The inspection found that basic requirements for inmates such as telephones, showers and clean clothes were not being provided regularly enough.
+The inspection found that basic requirements for inmates like telephones, showers and clean clothes were not being provided regularly enough.
 The report also noted a lack of access to education for inmates and inadequate specialised procedures for vulnerable prisoners.
 The inspection report also praised a number of areas of the prison including the healthcare department, the prison drugs strategy and programmes for reducing offending behaviour.

 A new hospital wing, built at a cost of £15 million, was opened at Pentonville Prison in early 2005.
-Months later inspectors reported that despite the new facilities, primary care for prisoners such as clinical supervision of nurses and drug dispensing practices were inadequate.
+Months later, inspectors reported that despite the new facilities, primary care for prisoners such as clinical supervision of nurses and drug dispensing practices were inadequate.
 A year later, 14 prison officers at Pentonville were suspended after allegations of trafficking and "inappropriate relations" with inmates.

 In August 2007, a report from the Pentonville's Independent Monitoring Board stated that the prison was infested with rats and cockroaches and had insufficient levels of staff.
 The report also criticised the detention conditions for mentally ill inmates, the reception facilities for new prisoners and the library provision at the jail.

-In October 2009, gross misconduct charges were brought against managers of Pentonville Prison after an investigation found that inmates had been temporarily transferred to HMP Wandsworth before inspections.
-The transfers, which included vulnerable prisoners, were in order to manipulate prison population figures.
+In October 2009, two prison managers were warned about gross misconduct after an investigation found that 11 inmates had been temporarily transferred to HMP Wandsworth before inspections.
+The prisoners, two of whom attempted suicide immediately after the transfer, were transferred two days before an inspection in order to manipulate prison population figures.

 In February 2014, a report by HM Chief Inspector of Prisons Nick Hardwick said there are "huge challenges" at Pentonville and that it will not have a "viable future" without a major refurbishment and extra staff.

 A further report released in June 2015 indicated that Pentonville had "deteriorated even further" since the previous inspection.
-The report highlighted that many inmates were left without basic provisions, including pillows and utensils, that there were "mounds of rubbish" on the floors and cockroach infestations.
+The report highlighted that many inmates were left without basic provisions, including pillows and utensils, and there were also "mounds of rubbish" on the floors and cockroach infestations.
 Frances Cook, chief executive for the Howard League for Penal Reform, commented "when a prison is asked to hold 350 more prisoners than it is designed for, we should not be surprised when it fails".

+In 2015, the justice secretary, Michael Gove, described Pentonville as "the most dramatic example of failure" within the prisons estate.

-A prisoner, Jamal Mahmoud was stabbed to death on 18 October 2016 and there were six other stabbings in the following weeks up to 8 November.
+A prisoner, Jamal Mahmoud, was stabbed to death on 18 October 2016 and there were six other stabbings in the following weeks up to 8 November.